 - 1. When possible, students should pay their share of the costs two weeks in advance of purchase or vendor payment. - 2.
 The student shall be issued the District's miscellaneous receipt to record the monies received.
 If a balance is due, the outstanding balance should be noted on the receipt. - 3.
 The student's money and the corresponding receipt shall be submitted to the student activity fund clerk for deposit.
-The deposit should be posted to account number 865-00-2199-49-campus-fiscal year. - 4.
+The deposit should be posted to account number 865-00-2191-49-campus-fiscal year. - 4.
 The instructors shall submit the necessary documents to obtain a check for the trip and the animal purchase by completing the procedures below: - a.
-The purchase order to purchase the animals already paid by students shall be coded to the same account as the deposit.
-The account number is 865-00-2199-49-campus-fiscal year.
-This account should be at zero when the animal purchases have been satisfied. - b.
-Animals purchased, but not yet paid for by students shall be coded to 865-00-1299.49-campus-fiscal year.
+The purchase order to purchase the animals already paid by students shall be coded to the same account as the deposit. - b.
+Animals purchased, but not yet paid for by students shall be coded to 865-00-1299-49-campus-fiscal year.
 The agriculture instructor shall keep adequate records for the payments and debts by students.
 When students have satisfied their loan payments, this account should be at zero. - 5.
-Upon return of trip, the teacher shall submit the remaining cash, and receipts for the purchase of the animals to the accounts payable manager.
+Upon return of trip, the teacher shall submit the remaining cash, and receipts for the purchase of the animals to the Accounts Payable Department.
 The instructor shall not use remaining funds for any other purpose. - 6.
 All animals purchased for students shall be kept on record.
 The record should include the student's name, the price paid for the animal, the amount paid by the student, and the vendor from whom the animal was purchased.
 A copy of this list shall be sent to the Accounts Payable Department to attach to the respective purchase order. - 7.
 The instructor shall obtain a receipt from the animal vendor that indicates the number of animals, the type of animal, and the price for each animal purchased. - 9.
 When the cost of the animal is greater than the amount pre-paid by the student, the student should pay the balance due before taking possession of the animal.
 A list of these students shall be provided to the Finance Department so that an account receivable can be set up.
 The account receivable shall be posted to 865-00-1299-49-campus-fiscal year and the student payments, when received, shall be recorded to this account as well. - 10.
 When the cost of the animal is less than the amount paid by the student, the excess monies should be refunded to the student in the following manner:

 - a.
-Deposit the excess funds to 865-00-2199.49-campus-fiscal year. - b.
+Deposit the excess funds to 865-00-2191-49-campus-fiscal year. - b.
 Obtain a Payment Authorization to refund the student's parent. - 1.
 Explain the reason for the refund and note the specifics.
 Include the name of the student. - 2.
-Charge the refund to 865-00-2199-49-campus-fiscal year. - 3.
+Charge the refund to 865-00-2191-49-campus-fiscal year. - 3.
 Note the amount for refund in the space provided. - 4.
 Obtain the proper signatures. - 5.
 Submit to the Accounts Payable Department for payment.